saahas-kohli/MuseAI/README.md

 # MuseAI

-MuseAI is a web interface where users can generate, listen to, and download AI-generated music produced by Facebook MusicGen.
+MuseAI is a web interface where users can generate, listen to, and download AI-generated music.
 [Visit MuseAI here](http://your-website-url.com).

 ![Description of the Image](img/MuseAI_Visual.png)